bablokb/circuitpython-esp32at/README.md

   - streaming: see [implementation notes](./doc/impl_notes.md) for differences to native wifi

-Work in progress:

-  - streaming: basically works, but not with MP3Decoder

 Not implemented (see also the [implementation notes](./doc/impl_notes.md):

   - web-workflow: this *requires* native wifi